 Here are some examples of requests we’ve received in the past:

-- The cost of repairing & maintaining tracks in the Llangollen area.
+- Please tell me the cost of repairing & maintaining bridges in Denbighshire in the last financial year.

 Request information online